 2. Do your homework before setting a price

 Settling on an offering price requires consideration.
-Once you've set your price, you've told buyers the potential maximum they have to pay for your home, but pricing too high is as dangerous as pricing too low.
-Remember that the average buyer is looking at 15-20 homes at the same time they are considering yours.
-This means that they have a basis of comparison, and if your home is lacking in some way against others in the price range you've set, you will not be taken seriously by prospects or agents.
-As a result, your home will sit on the market for a long time and, knowing this, new buyers on the market will think there must be something wrong with your home.
+Once you've set your price, you've told Buyers the potential maximum they have to pay for your home, but pricing too high is as dangerous as pricing too low.
+Remember that the average Buyer is looking at 15-20 homes at the same time they are considering yours.
+This means that they have a basis of comparison, and if your home is lacking in some way against others in the price range you've set, you will not be taken seriously by prospects or REALTORS®.
+As a result, your home will sit on the market for a long time and, knowing this, new Buyers on the market will think there must be something wrong with your home.

 3. Find out what other homes are selling for

-(In fact, your agent should do this for you)...
+(In fact, your REALTOR® should do this for you)...
 Find out what comparable homes in your own, and similar neighbourhoods, have sold for in the past 6-12 months, and research what current homes are listed for.
-That's certainly how prospective buyers will assess the worth of your home.
+That's certainly how prospective Buyers will assess the worth of your home.

-4. Find a good real estate agent to represent your needs
+4. Find a good REALTOR® to represent your needs

 5. Maximize your home's sales potential